julianeon/moontime/README.md

 I'm going to list coins I think are worth watching here.

-For now the goal is very simple: catch them early.
-It's like a game.
+For now the goal is: catch them early.
+It's a game.

 Can we find coins debuting on Dexscreener that would make a profit, if I bought them at the time cited?
 Let's find out.

-I'm using Dexscreener for this and monitoring only Solana for now.
-My top candidates are below, with price and timestamp at the time of writing.
+I'm using Dexscreener for this and monitoring Solana.
+My top candidates are shown with prices, timestamps and updates.

 ## Setup Guide